The Power and the Glory: It Would Have Been So Easy

 We are an online discussion club and content hub for people who want to grow in their relationship with Jesus Christ—wherever that is—by enjoying good literature and art through the lens of the Catholic faith.

 Join us for our 2026 reading adventure exploring the theme "War is Heck"—examining human conflict, virtue in adversity, and heroic sacrifice through the lens of Catholic faith.
-Our next meeting will be held on January 26 at 7pm CST to discuss The Power and the Glory by Graham Greene.
+Our next meeting will be held on February 23 at 7pm CST to discuss Starship Troopers by Robert A. Heinlein.
 View our complete 2026 book list or join to get the Study Guide and updates on our blog and video content!

 Join the Book Club to get the 2026 Study Guide and participate in monthly online group discussions!
 Monthly meetings are held on the last Monday of every month at 7pm CST (except November, which is the 3rd Monday to avoid Thanksgiving week).
 You can join anytime during the year, starting now!